Sternerr/Sternerr/README.md

 Just a guy learning computer science

+> "What I cannot create, I do not understand." — Richard Feynman

 <!--
 **Sternerr/Sternerr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.